michaelScopic/kasm-aws/README.md

 # Deploy Kasm on AWS

+# !
+ABANDONED REPO !

+The creator and contributors have abandoned this repository.
+I will keep this repo so that others can freely copy the script if needed. *Please be aware that this script is far from finished, adjust to your needs.*

 ## Purpose

-> There is a great interests, by many contributing to this project, in supporting powerful computing to underprivilaged individuals and communities.
-The project has been created to support GitHub pages, Jupyter/Python, Python/Flask, Jupyter/Java and Java/Spring development workspaces in the Cloud.
-Not to be lost in this project, is to encourage customization according to needs; schools and students being the community in largest focus.
+> There is a great interest, by many contributing to this project, in supporting powerful computing for underprivileged individuals and communities.
+The project has been created to support GitHub pages, Jupyter/Python, Python/Flask, Jupyter/Java, and Java/Spring development workspaces in the Cloud.
+Not to be lost in this project, it is to encourage customization according to needs; schools and students are the community's largest focus.

 ## Resources needed